chillcicada/tntt/src/layouts/main-matter.typ

 /// - twoside (bool): Whether to use two-sided layout.
 /// - page-numbering (str): The numbering format for the page.
 /// - heading-numbering (str): The numbering format for headings.
-/// - reset-footnote (bool): Whether to reset the footnote counter.
+/// - reset-footnote (bool): Whether to reset the footnote counter by page.
 /// - it (content): The content to be displayed in the main matter.
 /// -> content
 #let main-matter(